 Graphical calculators are allowed in A-Level Maths and A-Level Further Maths, as long as they don’t break the rules I’ve stated above.

-Graphical calculators are recommended (by me and maths teachers everywhere) for your A-Level exams, as they include more functions than your average calculator.
+Graphical calculators are recommended for your A-Level exams, as they include more functions than your average calculator.

-If you are worried about whether or not the calculator you are going to get will be allowed in your exam, take my advice and get either the Casio FX-CG50 off this link or the Casio FX-991EX off this link.
-Both of these calculator are NOT prohibited for use in an exam.
+If you are worried about whether or not the calculator you are going to get will be allowed in your exam, take my advice and get either the Casio FX-CG50 or the Casio FX-991EX .
+Both calculators are allowed in an exam.

-You should really be buying your calculator as soon as possible before your exam.
-That way, you can get comfortable with all the different buttons and functions before you have to use them in your exam!
-If you’re not comfortable with your calculator, that can lead to time wasted in an exam as you struggle to press the right button.
+You should really be buying your calculator a few months before your exams.
+That way, you can get comfortable with all the different buttons and functions before you must use them in your exam.

-It’s not absolutely essential to have a graphical calculator, however, having a piece of equipment such as the Casio FX-CG50 does give you a massive edge over everyone else.
+It’s not absolutely essential to have a graphical calculator, however, having a piece of equipment such as the Casio FX-CG50 does give you an edge over everyone else.

-A graphical calculator is a really good machine to have when studying for A-Level Maths and A-Level Further Maths exams.
+A graphical calculator is a great machine to have when studying for A-Level Maths and A-Level Further Maths exams.
 A graphical calculator can plot graphs, solve simultaneous equations, and perform lots of other tasks that include variables.

 This is super helpful when you try and make the links between functions and their implications on a graph, as you can see their effects plotted on your calculator.
 It will help you to recognise the relationship between parts of a polynomial and their effect on a graph, too.